NellyBoi18/Convolutional-Neural-Networks/README.md

 # Convolutional Neural Networks
  Implement and train a convolutional neural network (CNN), specifically LeNet

-# Install Required Torch Versions
+# Set Up a Python Virtual Environment
 **You will need to use Python 3 and a Python Virtual Environment with torch v1.12.1+cpu, torchvision v0.13.1+cpu, and torchaudio v0.12.1+cpu**

 The following steps sets up a Python Virtual Environment using the venv module but you can use other virtual envs such as Conda.